3mdeb/news-and-ideas/blog/content/post/2020-01-15-GRUB2_and_3mdeb_minisummit.md

 In December 2019 we had pleasure to meet with [Daniel Kiper](https://www.linkedin.com/in/dkiper/) GRUB maintainer, Software Developer, TrenchBoot technical leader at Oracle and conference speaker.
-Since we working with GRUB2 across many commercial projects and our customers leverage it often we decide to take advantage on this relation and organize meeting during which 3mdeb engineers and team leaders presented GRUB related topics.
+Since we are working with GRUB2 across many commercial projects and our customers leverage it often we decide to take advantage on this relation and organize meeting during which 3mdeb engineers and team leaders presented GRUB related topics.
 This blog post summarize discussion and create